Agile vs. Scrum: Which Should You Use, and Why?

 And five values:

 Scrum is excellent for dealing with complex projects in changing environments.
-Like many Agile methodologies, Scrum is good for industries that are constantly in flux, or for pioneering new projects.
-If you’re dealing with fixed requirements, or an organisation that hasn’t adopted smooth cross-functional collaboration, there are more traditional approaches that you can use that may be more fitting.
+Like many Agile methodologies, Scrum is good for industries that are continuously changing or pioneering new projects.
+If you are dealing with fixed requirements, or an organisation that does not allow for smooth cross-functional collaboration, a more traditional approach may be better.

-Scrum is a part of the wider Agile umbrella; Agile is an approach to project management, and Scrum is a method you can use to implement it.
-There are a few parts of Scrum that are reflective of Agile principles as a whole, and several points that make it unique.
+Scrum is a part of the wider Agile umbrella: Agile is an approach to project management, and Scrum is a method you can use to implement it.
+There are a few parts of Scrum that are reflective of Agile principles and several points that make it unique within the philosophy.

 Here are the key similarities between Scrum and Agile that make Scrum a distinctly Agile process: